Type IXA submarine: Armament

 The Type IXA submarines had six torpedo tubes (four in the bow and two in the stern) and carried a total of twenty-two 53.3 cm torpedoes.
 The torpedo warhead was between 617 lb and 948 lb.
 These torpedoes could travel up to 6,000 m and as fast as 44 knots (81 km/h).
 Twelve torpedoes were stowed internally and ten were in the topside deck containers.
 In order to get the torpedoes into the forward or bow torpedo room, the torpedoes were lifted over the U-boat by a crane.
 The crew would then pull the torpedo inside the vessel using a cradle that was set at an angle to allow the torpedo to slide into position inside the torpedo room.
 To reload a torpedo tube with a torpedo from one of the above-deck canisters, the submarine would have to surface in calm water.
 Then the torpedo would be pulled out of the compartment with winches and lowered into the forward or bow torpedo room.
 This process could take several hours for just one torpedo, during which the U-boat was unable to dive, making it an easy target for Allied aircraft.

 The Type IXA submarines were equipped with a 10.5 cm L/45 deck gun on a Utof mounting forward of the conning tower.
 Shell storage was 180 rounds.
 The gun fired a 33.3 lb HE round at a muzzle velocity of 780 m/s out to a maximum range of 15,175 m.
 Against aircraft the weapon's ceiling was 10,000 m.
 Training and elevation was manual.
 The rate of fire was 15 rounds per minute.

 They were also armed with 2 cm FlaK 30 and 3.7 cm anti-aircraft guns.
 The 2 cm FlaK 30 guns had a range of 4,900 m firing at up to 280 rounds per minute; firing against aircraft the ceiling was reduced to 3,700 m.
 The muzzle velocity was 835 m/s and each round weighed 0.71 lbs.
 The 3.7 cm SK C/30U had a range of 8,500 m and a firing rate of 30 rounds per minute.
 Its muzzle velocity was 1,000 m/s and the shell's total weight was 1.64 lb.

 List of Type IXA U-boats

 The Type IXA class had eight U-boats, all of which were built by AG Weser of Bremen.
-After being commissioned and deployed, the Type IXA submarines were stationed in the German port city of Wilhelmshaven.
+After being commissioned and deployed, the Type IXA submarines were initially stationed in the German port city of Wilhelmshaven.